GNOME/gimp-help/README.md

   ### Editors, Programs and Setups

-  Use any editor you want, but you should handle it well.
+  Use any editor that supports editing XML.
 Please keep in mind, that the tab width in XML Mode should be 2 spaces.
-It is recommended to attach patches to a bug report.
-Creating patches with git is probably better described at https://wiki.gnome.org, but in
-  short:

-    git format-patch HEAD^

-  to create a patch with your last local commits.

   Provided you have xmllint installed, you can validate the XML and check the well-formedness of the XML files by running

-    make validate
+    make validate-en

+  Running `make validate` is also possible, but validating for all languages takes considerable time.
+  Translators are encouraged to validate their language by replacing `en` above with their language code.

   When you edit an XML file and want to quickly check your changes, you can create a single quick-and-dirty HMTL draft file with